Pablo-source/Maps-in-R/README.md

 # Maps-in-R
-Different ways of plotting maps using R

-This repository will contain maps created in R, I will start by producing some general country level maps using ggplot2.
+This repository will contain maps created in R, I will start by producing some general country level maps using ggplot2 and sf packages.

 Besides, I will use this repository to draw a set of specific London maps.
 As an exercise on how to use the London statistical GIS boundaries provided by the Greater London Authoprity website: